 If your screen is on, when the Start Driving Mode? screen appears, tap Yes.
 If you don't want Driving Mode on, tap No.

-You can add more Bluetooth devices to Driving Mode, remove devices you've set up, or change your autoreply settings at any time by going to Settings Asset not found > Driving Mode > Add devices.
+You can add more Bluetooth devices to Driving Mode, remove devices you've set up, or change your autoreply settings at any time by going to Settings> Driving Mode > Add devices.

 Some emergency calls and messages may not come through when Driving Mode is turned on.